 - Move down to the feet and have them write "closing."
-List closing words the boar, e.g. "Good-bye," "See you soon," and "Love."
+List closing words, e.g. "Good-bye," "See you soon," and "Love."

 - Now, write a short letter on the board.
 Circle the greeting used in the letter and write "greeting" next to it.
 Write 2-3 sentences, and write the word body next to them.
 Add the closing, circle it, and write "closing" next to it.

 - Remind students to always write their name after the closing.

 Independent working time(20 minutes)